Alfredo Elías Ayub

 Alfredo Elías Ayub (13 January 1950 – 19 November 2025) was the former Director General of the Comisión Federal de Electricidad (CFE; English: Federal Electricity Commission), the Mexican state-owned electric company.

-Elías Ayub, of Lebanese descent, was born in Mexico City.
+Elías Ayub, of Lebanese and Syrian descent, was born in Orizaba City.
 He earned a civil engineering degree from Universidad Anáhuac, as part of its first graduating class of the School of Engineering and graduated with high honours.
 He also received an MBA from Harvard Business School.

 His academic roles included Deputy Director (1978-1979) and Director (1979) of Universidad Anáhuac’s Engineering School.
 He served as a professor of Finance at Harvard University and was a member of Harvard Business School’s board.

 In his public sector career he worked across the energy and utilities sector in Mexico, culminating in his appointment as Director General of CFE in 1999, a role he held through two presidential administrations.
 He died on 19 November 2025 at the age of 75.